Note: This post was first published in March 2021 and updated in November 2022

 If you are in great financial shape and will be retiring over the next 3-5 years, you may want to give your portfolio a more conservative tilt.

-But if you need to build wealth aggressively, now is not the time to shy away from the stock market.
+But if you need to build wealth aggressively, now is not the time to shy away from the stock market – and the current downturn presents a fantastic opportunity to lean in.

 You still have 10-15 years before retirement.
 Avoiding the stock market is pretty much a guaranteed way to work into old age: